CN-UPB/placement-emulation/README.md

 ### Place and emulate

+**Quickstart:**

+1. Run `./start.sh -n network -t service -s sources` with adequate arguments to start the emulator and the placement emulation.
+2. Perform measurements
+3. Run `./stop.sh` to stop the emulator and clean up

+**Separate steps:**

 1. Select a network topology from `topologies`, e.g., `Abilene.graphml`, as well as a template and sources, defined by `yaml` files.
 See `placement/example-input` for examples.
 2. Start the topology on `vim-emu` as described [above](https://github.com/CN-UPB/placement-emulation#start-a-topology), e.g., `sudo python emulator/topology_zoo.py -g topologies/Abilene.graphml`
 3. Start the placement and emulation with `python3 placement/placement_emulator.py -n topologies/Abilene.graphml -t placement/example-input/fw1chain.yaml -s placement/example-input/source0.yaml`.